kclyu/rpi-webrtc-streamer/BUILD_ubuntu.md

 #### Install Prerequisite Software tool
 To build the WebRTC native-code package, [Prerequisite Software tool](https://webrtc.org/native-code/development/prerequisite-sw/)  must be installed at first.

-#### WebRTC native code package branch notice
+#### Notice about WebRTC native code package branch
-In fact, the WebRTC native code package adds code commit almost every day.
-Because the RWS repo can not be modified daily according to the WebRTC native code package, which is updated daily, this repo is modified to match the specific WebRTC native code branch.
+In fact, the WebRTC native code package is committed almost daily.
+So, It is virtually impossible to keep the rws code up to date in WebRTC native code that is modified daily.
+This repo will be used to update the code on a branch-by-branch basis.

+If you are using a master clone or any other branch of rws, be sure to check the WebRTC branch currently used by rws and use the corresponding WebRTC branch.
-The WebRTC branch for RWS compilation should use the branch version in the misc/WEBRTC_BRANCH.conf file.
+Check the misc / WEBRTC_BRANCH.conf for the WebRTC branch used in rws and use the corresponding WebRTC branch.

-#### Download WebRTC native-code package
+#### Download specific branch of WebRTC native-code package
 To download webrtc source code please use the following command:

 ```